abhishekshahane/Bumblebee/README.md

 # Bumblebee
 <br>

 <b><i>IMPORTANT: The main project, as of now, is marked as complete.
-However, you can still make pull requests, and I will review them.</i></b>
+However, you can still make pull requests, and I will review them.
+Also, this bot is buggy, so please do bring bugs to my notice.
+Furthermore, some of these might be caused by Heroku's free hosting service(which I am using for this), and hence these are not in my control.</i></b>
 <br>
 A discord bot with many commands, such as getting memes, or being productive using a ToDo list.
 I made this with Nightcry1, MrNNP and Weeyan.
 <br>